Fernap/UberASMTool/assets/readme.txt

 Note that unlike regular resources, code for the status bar and global code files is included with the main UberASM patch, rather than getting their own freecode blocks.
-Due to how these are built, you also can't use the %prot macros in these.
+Due to how the main patch is built, you can't use the %prot macros or shared routines that haven't already been called at least once in the global code or status bar code files.

 ---------------------------------------------------------------------
 -                         SA-1                                      -